Maxiride/biomecolors/README.md

 # What's this about

 This program is born from the necessity to manage a lot of biomes and their associated colours either when assembling a new World Preset or when making a FromImage Map.
+It will scan all your biomes and assign them unique colours, cheat sheet reference palettes will also be generated.

 ## How does it work